HoussemDellai/azure-network-course/905_vwan_2_secure_virtualhubs_vpn/Readme.md

 ![Azure Firewall Logs](./images/firewall-logs-onprem-to-azure.png)

+>Note that in the logs, you will see the traffic from the `onprem-vm` to the `Spoke` networks.
+The traffic is allowed by the Azure Firewall rules.

+>Note that the traffic goes through the first Firewall Hub01 but not throught the second Firewall Hub02.
+This is because the traffic is allowed by the Intent Route Table.

 ## Learnings

 * Without Firewall and without Route Table, the traffic between VNets in the same and across Virtual Hubs is allowed.